monotek/glusterfs-launchpad-buildscripts/README.md

-Buildscripts for Samab & Qemu with GlusterFS support on Ubuntu with Launchpad upload
+Buildscripts for Samba & Qemu with GlusterFS support on Ubuntu which uploads the created packages to Launchpad